briandk/granovaGG/README.markdown

 install_github(repo="granovaGG", username="briandk", branch="dev")
 ```

-Lastly, sign the imaginary waiver that says we're not responsible if granovaGG steals your cat

-*Don't forget to [Report your bugs][issueTracker] and [share stories of inspiration on the wiki][wiki]*
+Lastly, sign the imaginary waiver that says we're not responsible if granovaGG steals your cat *And, don't forget to [Report your bugs][issueTracker] and [share stories of inspiration on the wiki][wiki]*

 ### I want a relatively stable release, but I don't have time to wait for CRAN
 First, make sure you've got Hadley Wickham's excellent [devtools][devtools] package installed.
 If you haven't got it, you can get it in R: